 Even with the best security practices, there’s still a small chance that your home could be broken into over the Christmas period.
 To reduce the impact if this does happen, you need to ensure your home insurance is up to date and provides the appropriate coverage.

 If you’re not sure of the exact terms and conditions of your policy, have a chat with your insurance provider.
 For example, some providers require you to notify them if you’re planning an extended vacation, or else your policy may be void.

-The Christmas period provides an excuse to go on vacation, visit friends and family, and enjoy some time off from the rigors of day-to-day life.
-However, it’s also one of the worst times for theft, and you may leave yourself at risk of a break-in if you don’t follow the appropriate security measures.
+While the Christmas period provides an excuse to enjoy some time off from the rigors of day-to-day life, it’s also one of the worst times of the year for theft.
+You may leave yourself at risk of a break-in if you don’t follow the appropriate security measures.

 In this article, we’ve outlined 10 great ways to keep your home safe over the Christmas break.
 We’d suggest implementing as many of these as are relevant, speaking with your security system provider to ensure your system is up to date and working properly, and taking any other precautions you can.

 Doing so will let you enjoy your break—just like you deserve to.

 Top 10 Ways to Protect Your Home While On Vacation